Amazing top tips for attending Graduate Assessment Centres.

 Assessment Centre’s are used by employers to narrow down a large number of applicants who are applying for a job role.
-A range of tasks and activities are set to be completed, where the employers will watch over the candidates, to see who stands out.
-When applying for job roles yourself, you will more than likely come across at least one Assessment Centre day you have to take part in, so here are some tips and tricks to help you succeed.
+A range of tasks and activities are set to be completed.
+This is where the employers will watch over the candidates to see who stands out.
+Additionally, When applying for job roles yourself, you will more than likely come across at least one Assessment Centre day you have to take part in, so here are some tips and tricks to help you succeed.

 09.00 – Arrival and introduction to Assessment Centre

 09.30 – Employer presentation and group ice-breaker exercise